afzaman/photo-tagger/README.md

-# Odin Project Battleship Game
+# Odin Project Where's Waldo Game

 This is a where's waldo-esque game developed for the Odin Project's [Javascript Track](https://www.theodinproject.com/paths/full-stack-javascript?)